kkardile/HR_Analytics/README.md

 4. Dashboard Customization: Open the Power BI dashboard file and customize visuals, filters, and interactions based on the HR KPIs of interest.
 5. Dashboard Deployment: Publish the finalized dashboard to Power BI Service or deploy it locally for access by stakeholders.

-## Contributing

-Contributions to the HR Dashboard project are welcome!
-If you have any suggestions, enhancements, or bug fixes, feel free to submit a pull request or open an issue on GitHub

 ## Insights
 •	**Healthy Weight Distribution:**